B2. Operations

 Give half of the students a yellow bib and the other half a blue bib.

-Explain that each person is a wagon and that their bib represents the colour of a wagon.
+Explain that each person is a car, and their bib represents the colour of the car.
+The goal is to create a train composed of two different coloured cars.

 Instructions